Spiraline/RTAS2022-AE/manual.md

 Fig. 1(b) shows the accuracy trends according to the loop count of NDT matching in several cases.
 Fig. 13 shows the WCET trends according to the loop count of NDT matching.
-Fig. 15 compares driving progress and execution time of NDT matching for original Autoware and ours, e.g., safety guarantee mechanism applied Autoware.
+Fig. 15 compares driving progress and execution time of NDT matching for original Autoware and ours, i.e., safety guarantee mechanism applied Autoware.

 ## Design